Sobering Centers Explained

 An Innovative Solution for Care of Acute Intoxication

-Recent state legislation aimed at easing emergency department overcrowding (California Assembly Bill 1544 [Chapter 138, Statutes of 2020]) also has focused new attention on these programs.
+A 2020 state law, California Assembly Bill 1544, which is aimed at easing emergency department overcrowding, has also focused new attention on these programs.
 AB 1544 authorizes local emergency management services agencies to develop triage programs that allow for the transport of non-emergent mental health and substance use patients to alternative care destinations.

-In addition, CHCF commissioned a leading expert on sobering centers, Shannon Smith-Bernardin, PhD, RN, an assistant professor in the School of Nursing at the University of California, San Francisco, to produce a comprehensive field report about these programs, which is also available for download below.
+- A report by leading expert Shannon Smith-Bernardin, PhD, RN, assistant professor in the School of Nursing at the University of California, San Francisco, provides a comprehensive description of these programs currently operating in California.